There are a lot of reasons why your AC system freezes up.

 - Loose fittings

-How long your system has been installed and the spot of the leak play a role in whether you should repair or replace your AC system.
+How long your system has been installed and the area of the leak play a role in whether you should repair or replace your AC system.

-Filthy evaporator coil—Over time, the evaporator coil gets dirty and creates problems resembling a dirty filter.
-You’ll gradually receive lower airflow until your equipment freezes or halts cooling.
-You’ll need to contact Broad Ripple Service Experts to take care of the problem.
+Filthy evaporator coil—Over time, the evaporator coil attracts dirt and leads to problems resembling a dirty filter.
+You’ll gradually get lower airflow until your unit freezes or quits cooling.
+You’ll need to contact Broad Ripple Service Experts to repair the problem.

-Defective blower motor or relay—A blower motor running at an inaccurate speed or not running at all can create freezing.
+Defective blower motor or relay—A blower motor running at an incorrect speed or not running at all can create freezing.
 It could also be sporadic, running at full speed and slowing down after it heats up.
-Or a relay could make it work one time and not the following time.
-In either situation, you will need to contact Broad Ripple Service Experts to repair the problem.
+Or a relay may make it work one time and not the following time.
+In either state, you will need to contact Broad Ripple Service Experts to fix the problem.

-Scheduling annual AC maintenance or heat pump maintenance could help you avoid this problem.
-Our professionals will meticulously check and clean your unit, which often allows us to pinpoint minor issues before they become major issues.
+Scheduling annual AC maintenance could help you avoid this problem.
+Our professionals will thoroughly examine and clean your unit, which often allows us to find little issues before they become major issues.